-The "Three Mothers", as the Sorrows are known, have become popular enough to appear in various works:
+Being in the public domain, the "Three Mothers", as the Sorrows are known, have appeared in various later works:

-- The most trumphant example would be Dario Argento's "Three Mothers" trilogy of films, which recast the Sorrows as wicked witches.
-The trilogy is comprised of Suspiria, Inferno and Mother of Tears.
+- The most triumphant example would be Dario Argento's "Three Mothers" trilogy of films, which recast the Sorrows as wicked witches.
+The trilogy is comprised of Suspiria (1977), Inferno (1980) and Mother of Tears.

-- Il Gato Nero (The Black Cat), an inferior attempt by Luigi Cozzi to make the third film in Argento's trilogy, which falsely casts Levana as the antagonist witch.
+- Il Gatto Nero (The Black Cat), an alternate take by Luigi Cozzi on the third film in Argento's trilogy, which casts Levana as the antagonist witch.

-- Mother of Darkness, a 1977 novel by Fritz Leiber, which features quotes from De Quincey's poem and not-so-subtley implies that Mater Tenebrarum is the antagonist.
+- Our Lady of Darkness, a 1977 novel by Fritz Leiber, which features quotes from De Quincey's poem and not-so-subtly implies that Mater Tenebrarum is the antagonist.

 This poem provides examples of: